Expat Groups and Clubs Archives

-Want to expand your social circle when you move to Spain?
+Want to expand your social circle when you move to France?
 Make new friends and connections with our directory of expat groups, clubs, and networks:

+The Yale Club of France is an association for former students of Yale who live in France.
+The club provides a space for members to meet other alumni while keeping up-to-date with new from Yale.
+The club runs a number of events throughout the year, including book clubs, dinners, visits, and more.

 Toastmasters International is a non-profit educational organization that teaches public speaking and leadership skills through a worldwide network of clubs.
 There are more than 16,200 clubs in 145 countries, helping people from all backgrounds become more confident communicators and leaders.